 - 2.1 A Statement of Community Involvement explains how the Local Planning Authority will engage with stakeholders, such as their local community and businesses, to prepare Planning Policy Documents and determine Planning Applications by describing who is consulted, how, and when. - 2.2 This Statement of Community Involvement sets out Stafford Borough Council's approach to strengthening community involvement, and engaging with stakeholders to help shape the use of land and development. - 2.3 When consulting local communities and stakeholders in preparing Planning Policy Documents and determining Planning Applications, consultation and engagement will need to meet the requirements of this Statement of Community Involvement. - 2.4 Under Section 18 (Part 2) of the Planning and Compulsory Purchase Act 2004, Local Planning Authorities are required to prepare a Statement of Community Involvement to describe how they will engage with local people on planning decisions. - 2.5 The Borough Council's first Statement of Community Involvement was adopted in 2006.
-In 2016 the Statement of Community Involvement was updated due to changes in the planning system (the Localism Act 2011, the introduction of the National Planning Policy Framework in 2012, adoption of the Plan for Stafford Borough in June 2014 and the replacement of 'Local Development Frameworks' with 'Local Plans'). - 2.6 This updated Statement of Community Involvement now sets out advice or assistance to be provided by the Borough Council to neighbourhood planning groups, as well as detailing how interested parties can be involved in the preliminary stages of plan-making: surveys, engagement in the preparation of the Brownfield Land Register and Permission in Principle development sites as well as and proposed Local Plan timetabling through the Local Development Scheme.
-These changes have arisen from Regulations under the Neighbourhood Planning Act 2017.
+Due to recent changes to the planning system (the Localism Act 2011, the introduction of the National Planning Policy Framework in 2012, and the replacement of 'Local Development Frameworks' with 'Local Plans') a revised document has been prepared to reflect these changes.